MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/query-connections-reciprocal-roles-early-bound.md

 This sample shows how to create matching roles and then find a matching role for a particular role.

 ## How to run this sample

 [!include[cc-how-to-run-samples](../../includes/cc-how-to-run-samples.md)]

 ## What this sample does

 This sample shows how to create matching roles and then find a matching role for a particular role.

-## How to run this sample
+## How this sample works

 In order to simulate the scenario described in [What this sample does](#what-this-sample-does), the sample will do the following:

 ### Setup
 1. Checks for the current version of the org.
-2. Defines some anonymous types to define the range of possible conection property values.
+2. Defines some anonymous types to define the range of possible connection property values.
 3. The `ConnectionRole`creates the primary connection role instance.
 4. The `ConnectionRoleObjectTypeCode` creates a connection role object type code record for account and contact entity.
 5. The `AssociateRequest` associates the connection roles.

 ### Demonstrate

 1. The `QueryExpression` retrieves all connection roles that have this role listed as reciprocal role.

 ### Clean up